Horningsea Park

 Horningsea Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Horningsea Park's population is estimated at around 3700 people.
-This reflects an increase of 27 individuals since the 2021 Census, which reported a population of 3673 people.
-The change is inferred from AreaSearch's estimation of the resident population as 3696 following examination of ABS' latest ERP data release (June 2024) and an additional 44 validated new addresses since the Census date.
-This level of population results in a density ratio of approximately 3775 persons per square kilometer, placing Horningsea Park in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Horningsea Park has demonstrated resilient growth patterns with a compound annual growth rate of 2.7%, outpacing its SA4 region.
-Population growth was primarily driven by natural growth contributing approximately 58% of overall population gains during recent periods.
+As of Feb 2026, Horningsea Park's population is estimated at around 3,700, reflecting an increase of 27 people since the 2021 Census, which reported a population of 3,673.
+This change is inferred from AreaSearch's estimation of 3,696 residents based on latest ERP data release by ABS (June 2024) and additional 123 validated new addresses since the Census date.
+The population density ratio is 3,775 persons per square kilometer, placing Horningsea Park in the upper quartile relative to national locations assessed by AreaSearch.
+Natural growth contributed approximately 58% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-All drivers including overseas migration and interstate migration were positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, Horningsea Park is expected to increase its population just below the median of national areas, with an estimated increase of 413 persons to reach approximately 4113 by 2041 based on aggregated SA2-level projections, reflecting a total increase of around 16% over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Considering projected demographic shifts, Horningsea Park is expected to increase by 412 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 11% over the 17 years.

 Frequently Asked Questions - Population